Argentine stocks sink as investors eye U.S. economy

 (Updates with trader comment, details; bond market, peso)

-BUENOS AIRES Jan 15 (Reuters) - Argentine stocks plunged on Tuesday, mirroring losses throughout the region amid investor fears of a looming U.S. recession, traders said.
+BUENOS AIRES, Jan 15 (Reuters) - Argentine stocks plunged on Tuesday, mirroring losses throughout the region amid investor fears of a looming U.S. recession, traders said.

 The MerVal index .MERV of 42 leading companies sank 2.95 percent to end at 2,069.31 points.

-When the Argentine market closed, the Dow Jones industrial average .DJI was trading 2.16 percent lower, battered by a surprise drop in December U.S. retail sales and quarterly losses at top U.S. bank Citigroup Inc (C.N: Cotización).
+When the Argentine market closed, the Dow Jones industrial average .DJI was trading 2.16 percent lower, battered by a surprise drop in December U.S. retail sales and quarterly losses at top U.S. bank Citigroup Inc (C.N).

 Brazilian and Mexican stocks were also down sharply.